Infrastructure Investment and Jobs Act Revitalizes Superfund Tax on Chemicals

 Changes Effectuated Through the IIJA

 As revived, the chemical tax would be effective for almost 10 years, beginning in July 2022.
 The tax rate per ton on taxable chemicals is doubled.
 While the list of taxable chemicals remains the same list of 42, the law modifies the definition of a taxable substance by reducing the threshold – previously a taxable substance was one comprised of more than 50 percent of the weight (or more than 50 percent of the value) of a taxable chemical – but under the IIJA that percent is lowered to 20 percent.
-The law also gives deference to the list of taxable substances contained in existing law, as modified over time by the IRS through guidance, but requires IRS to issue initial list by Jan.
-1, 2022.
+The law also gives deference to the list of taxable substances contained in existing law, as modified over time by the IRS through guidance and requires IRS to issue an initial list of taxable substances.

 Companies should take inventory now to determine the impact of the revitalized chemical tax.
+This includes reviewing IRS Notice 2021-66, which provided taxpayers with an initial list of substances that are considered to be taxable substances, and IRS Notice 2022-15, which provides some relief on semi-monthly deposits.
 Companies need also monitor the Build Back Better legislation in the event it changes in the IIJA's revitalization of the chemical tax.

 Information contained in this alert is for the general education and knowledge of our readers.
 It is not designed to be, and should not be used as, the sole source of information when analyzing and resolving a legal problem, and it should not be substituted for legal advice, which relies on a specific factual analysis.
 Moreover, the laws of each jurisdiction are different and are constantly changing.
 This information is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 If you have specific questions regarding a particular fact situation, we urge you to consult the authors of this publication, your Holland & Knight representative or other competent legal counsel.